lara0915/forever-night/index.md

 [This is Confusing] (http://www.soas.ac.uk)

-My laptop is funnily against technology.
+My laptop is funnily against technologies.